Shantanu2003/SRIP_IITG/Question 4/README.md

 # Summary
-This tutorial presents the basic Bayesian approach to linear regression
+This project presents the basic Bayesian approach to linear regression

 All the modules can be installed using the command (for windows only) pip install 'module name'